-It is never too late to purchase a life insurance policy.
-If you are in your 50’s and are looking to buy coverage, you have several options.
-However, it will cost you considerably more — there is no getting around it.
-That is because life insurance premiums increase as we age.
+It is never too late to buy life insurance policy.
+If you are in your 50’s and are looking for coverage, you have several options.

 Keep on reading to find out if purchasing over 50s life insurance makes sense for you and how much it costs.

-Why should you get life insurance at 50?
+Why should you get life insurance at age 50?